Diritto epistemico

 Before proceeding, note that Dretske is operating with a narrow characterization of justification.
 He thinks that justification is an epistemically internalist notion in the sense that to be justified in holding a belief, there must be some proposition (or propositions) one already believes and which one has reflective access to and could be used to justify that belief.
 D'altra parte, entitlement receives an externalist characterization in the sense that one can have an entitlement without having access to that which makes one entitled.
 It is worth mentioning, Tuttavia, that not all epistemologists understand justification in the way Dretske does.
 Whereas for Dretske, the things that do the justifying are other beliefs one has, some internalists allow other sorts of mental states, like perceptual experiences and memories, to count as reasons or justifications (Audi 1993 and Pryor 2000).
 Anche, some philosophers prefer to use ‘internalism’ simply as the claim that the things that justify a belief are internal to one’s mental life.
 One could be an internalist about justification in this weaker sense, which is commonly referred to as mentalism (see Conee and Feldman 2003), without requiring that one be able to access or become aware of one’s justifying mental states or to believe that these states are reliable.
 Così, according to a mentalist, a child may be justified in believing BRIGHT, provided that it is properly grounded in her experience of a bright screen ahead, even if the child does not herself recognize her experience as that which makes her justified.
 The point is that Dretskean entitlement, if it is a distinctive epistemic concept, differs from justification only as understood in Dretske’s restricted sense of the term as that of being backed by other beliefs to which one could appeal in support of one’s belief.

 The main question Dretske wishes to answer is: if there are things we are entitled to accept as true, what grounds this entitlement?
 In altre parole, what entitles us to believe various propositions?
 It is important to emphasize that these are questions posed specifically to philosophers; entitled subjects themselves need not know, and quite often do not know, the answer to them.
 Dretske begins his answer by distancing his view of entitlement from a pure reliabilist view that one has the epistemic right to the belief that p if and only if the belief that p was produced by a reliable process.
 For a pure reliabilist, given that your perceptual system produced your belief that BRIGHT, and assuming that perception yields true beliefs on most occasions, you are epistemically permitted to hold this belief.
-But according to Dretske, there are (almeno) two reasons why entitlement must not be associated with this form of reliabilism.
+But according to Dretske, ci sono (almeno) two reasons why entitlement must not be associated with this form of reliabilism.
 Primo, one can surely hold what is in fact a reliably-produced belief while at the same time having independent reasons for doubting its truth (Per esempio, you have evidence that you’ve taken a mind-altering drug, yet you continue to trust your senses as they indicate a three-foot bumble bee).
 To maintain the belief in such a situation would, intuitively, be irrational on the subject’s part, Quale, sembra, would thereby strip the subject of her epistemic right to that belief.
 Tuttavia, by concentrating entirely on the reliability of a belief-forming process, a pure reliabilist cannot accommodate this intuition.
 Entitlement must therefore be understood as a defeasible epistemic right, one that can be defeated by countervailing evidence.
 In secondo luogo, Dretske holds that entitlements supervene on the subjective resources of the subject.
 This implies that two subjects with identical psychological make-ups cannot differ with respect to the entitlements they possess (Per questo motivo, it is plausible that Dretskean entitlement has an element of internalism, but only of the weaker, mentalist sort described above).
 Per esempio, suppose there is some being who has the exact same experiences, credenze, methods of reasoning, e così via, as you do.
 Suppose further that this “mental twin” of yours is, unbeknownst to her, nothing but a bodiless brain in a vat whose experiences are systematically being fed by a powerful supercomputer.
 While your perceptual system is highly reliable (as we shall assume), your twin’s system is massively unreliable, because all of her experiences and corresponding beliefs are erroneous.
 According to a pure reliabilist, Poi, whereas you have the epistemic right to believe BRIGHT when you have an experience of a bright screen before you, your envatted twin lacks the right to BRIGHT when she has the exact same experience.
 Dretske, Tuttavia, thinks that this is the wrong result.
 (The sort of case described here is commonly referred to as the New Evil Demon Problem, first introduced by Lehrer & Cohen 1983.)
 He thinks it is intuitively correct that your twin has the right to believe whatever you have a right to believe, even if your beliefs are true and her’s false.
 You have knowledge and your twin lacks it because knowledge requires truth and your twin’s beliefs are false; Tuttavia, it seems that the unfortunate twin still retains some epistemic good.
 The correct account of entitlement should allow for this intuition and therefore be suited to award entitlements to subjects who are in unfavorable, illusory environments.
 (Although the New Evil Demon Problem does pose a challenge to the pure version of reliabilism Dretske considers, it bears mentioning that several philosophers have advanced other versions of reliabilism which purport to avoid this problem.
 Vedere, per esempio, Bach 1985, Goldman 1988, Comesaña 2002, Majors and Sawyer 2005.)

 If the concept of entitlement is not grounded in the reliability of a belief-forming process, what is it grounded in?
 Dretske argues that we have entitlements to beliefs which are psychologically immediate and irresistible to us.
 There are certain sorts of beliefs over which we have no choice whether we hold them or not.
 Perceptual beliefs are a prime example.
 As you gaze your eyes on a computer screen, your visual experience of a bright screen causes you to believe BRIGHT.
 The causal sequence between experience and belief is simply out of your control, and it occurs much too quickly to avoid it.
 This fact about our psychologies, that we cannot resist some of our beliefs, is what accounts for our entitlements.
 As Dretske says, “We have a right to accept what we are powerless to reject” (2000, P. 598).
 In saying this, Dretske appeals to the well-known principle that ‘Ought implies Can’.
 Given that you are unable to refrain from believing BRIGHT, it would be unreasonable to suppose that you epistemically ought not to believe it.
 Se questo è corretto, then we can see how your brain-in-a-vat twin is entitled to believe BRIGHT.
 Although her experience of the screen is inaccurate, and her perceptual system is unreliable, she enjoys an entitlement to her belief because she is equally as compelled to form the belief as you are.

 Entitlements are defeated when the formation of a belief is avoidable, questo è, when there are things the subject could have done, or more precisely, should have done that would have prevented her from being caused to believe.
 Supponiamo, Per esempio, that you have independent evidence from a credible source that you are now looking at a well-crafted poster of a computer screen instead of a real one.
 Suppose further that you disregard this evidence, so that when you have the experience of a bright screen you are caused to believe BRIGHT.
 In this sort of case you lack an entitlement to this belief, because had you been properly responsive to the evidence in your possession, your experience would have failed to cause you to believe BRIGHT.
 One might interject here that this suggestion runs contrary to Dretske’s original proposal, because even though you have ignored the countervailing evidence, you still cannot avoid being compelled to believe BRIGHT when you had the experience.
 In risposta, Dretske maintains that entitlements should be reserved only for those beliefs that an epistemically responsible agent could not avoid being caused to form in similar circumstances.
 Per questo motivo, given that you have this evidence, you epistemically ought to refrain from believing BRIGHT.
-Analogously, when a drunk driver accidentally runs over a child in the street, it may be that the driver is, at that time, in a situation where hitting the child was unavoidable.
+Analogously, when a drunk driver accidentally runs over a child in the street, it may be that the driver is, a quel tempo, in a situation where hitting the child was unavoidable.
 We do not say, Anche se, that the driver therefore had the right to run over the child.
 The reason the driver is culpable for the accident is that were she more responsible, she would have taken measures to ensure that she did not get into the situation in the first place (Per esempio, by taking a taxi home rather than driving).
 Allo stesso modo, even if you cannot avoid being caused by your experience to believe BRIGHT, your entitlement to that belief is stripped because a responsible agent in that same circumstance, recognizing that she has evidence that she is looking at a computer-screen poster, would have avoided being so caused.

 We will now consider two objections to Dretske’s view.
 Primo, Michael Williams (2000) rejects Dretske’s contention that epistemic rights can exist in the complete absence of any epistemic duties.
 Given that Dretske takes entitlements to be defeasible rights, it is plausible that were one’s belief challenged by another person, that would cancel the entitlement one had to that belief.
 The only way to re-establish the entitlement, sembra, would be by providing reasons that defeat the challenge.
 Se questo è giusto, it suggests that Dretske overstates his position that entitlements are completely free of justificational obligations.
 While it may be correct that we need not actively provide positive evidential backing for every belief to which we are entitled, having an entitlement requires that one at least be able to justify or defend one’s belief in situations when one is presented with an appropriate challenge.
 As Williams notes, defeasibility and justificational commitments go together.
-The result, presumably, is that most young children and unreflective adults would lack entitlements to many of their perceptual and memorial beliefs, for they may lack the cognitive resources needed to be able to defend their own beliefs.
+The result, presumibilmente, is that most young children and unreflective adults would lack entitlements to many of their perceptual and memorial beliefs, for they may lack the cognitive resources needed to be able to defend their own beliefs.
 Tuttavia, this is a result some philosophers are willing to accept.

 As for the second objection, many philosophers think that insofar as entitlements are epistemic goods that contribute to knowledge, they must be suitably connected to truth; they must be truth-conducive, or have a sufficiently high likelihood of being true.
 But this suggestion appears to be at odds with Dretske’s claim that your brain-in-a-vat mental twin, whose beliefs are almost all false, is entitled to the same beliefs that you are.
 One way epistemologists sometimes react to the New Evil Demon Problem is to draw a distinction between two kinds of epistemic standings: being epistemically blameless for holding a belief, da un lato, and being fully entitled (or justified or warranted) in holding a belief, such that having this property makes an essential contribution to knowledge, dall'altro (see Pryor 2001).
 According to this distinction, whereas you are entitled to the belief (and also know) that BRIGHT, your envatted twin is merely blameless when she forms the same belief.
-It is through no fault of her own that she arrives at a false, unreliably-produced belief; nonetheless, she lacks an epistemic right which you possess.
+It is through no fault of her own that she arrives at a false, unreliably-produced belief; ciò nonostante, she lacks an epistemic right which you possess.
 She is simply unlucky that her experiences and beliefs are not connected to the external world in the proper way.

-In response to this charge, one could claim that the envatted subject’s beliefs are conducive to truth, but only relative to more favorable environments (see Goldman 1986 and Henderson & Horgan 2006).
+In risposta a questa accusa, one could claim that the envatted subject’s beliefs are conducive to truth, but only relative to more favorable environments (see Goldman 1986 and Henderson & Horgan 2006).
 Given that the brain in a vat is a responsible agent, her beliefs would be mostly true if she were in an environment similar to the actual one.
 In alternativa, one could deny that a distinction between being blameless and being entitled (or justified or warranted) exists at all.
 The suggestion would be that to be justly entitled is for you (or an epistemically responsible agent) to be blameless in holding the belief (for defenders of this move see Ginet 1975, Chisholm 1977, and Bonjour 1985; for objections see Alston 1989a).
 Whether either of these options have promise, Tuttavia, is something that Dretske would need to argue for.

 2. Burge on Entitlement